You want to become a food truck owner and you fancy yourself a chef; but you’re not quite sure what to look for in a food truck.

 If you’re going the used route, then it gets a bit tricky … if you don’t have warranties in play.
 You will need to look at miles, if the tires are used up or not and if the truck, in general, is a rust bucket.

-While going the used route is appealing because it tends to be cheaper than the new route, you need to protect your investment by going with a quality builder/manufacturer.
-It might be a used truck, but if you have warranties, then that helps to protect your investment.
+While used trucks tend to be cheaper, it’s important to understand the added risks (and expenses) associated with an older vehicle.
+Ensuring manufacturer or dealer warranties help to protect your investment.
 It also goes a long way if the builder is willing to make enhancements to the truck and move around the kitchen to fit your wants and needs.

-The food truck is the foundation of your business, so it’s important that you don’t go the cheap route and make sure you purchase a quality truck.
+The food truck is the foundation of your business, so it’s important to make sure you purchase a quality truck.

 The Size Of The Truck